kevinsteves/pan-python/doc/panwfapi.rst

   ``--ssl`` is ignored if ``--cafile`` or ``--capath`` are specified.

  ``--cafile`` *path*
-  ``cafile`` is a file containing CA certificates to be used for SSL server certificate verification.
+  A file containing CA certificates to be used for SSL server certificate verification.

  ``--capath`` *path*
-  ``capath`` is a directory of hashed certificate files to be used for SSL server certificate verification.
+  A directory of hashed certificate files to be used for SSL server certificate verification.

  ``--version``
   Display version.